 me tell you why.
 I was never in the closet.
 She just didn't

 know.
 So she thought she was making news."

-Tyra Banks, creator and host of
+Tyra Banks, creator and

 America's Next Top Model

 on the CW, received the Excellence in Media Award for

 increasing visibility and understanding of the LGBT community.

 connections between homophobia and racism, and she credited the